ifBars/CannaCraftersRoles/README.md

 - **In Training**: This is a placeholder role for people who are accepted as a staff member, but are awaiting training at a later date to receive Probationary Moderator.

-# Staff Teams (Specialized groups of staff members to handle specific scenarios)
+# Teams (Specialized groups of staff members to handle specific scenarios)
 - **Verification Team**: This team is responsible to verify that members qualify for the specialized role that the said member is requesting, and if so, grant them said role.
 (Founder, Co-Founder, Community Manager, Admin)
 - **Training Team**: This is more simple then it sounds.
 It is simply a team of staff who show Day 1 staff members around the staff channels, and overall provide them with the info needed to moderate effectively.
 (Can be pretty much any staff member)
 - **Event Team**: This team is responsible for planning and hosting serverwide events, this plays a crucial part in community engagement.
 Putting on events realted to cannnabis, and cannabis projects, brings multiple people to the server all at once, driving up engagement.
 (Founder, Co-Founder, Community Manager, Maybe Admin)